 With your real estate website, you want to be sure to establish your own brand and your own reputation.
 When people wonder how to become a successful real estate agent, look at the models you see online or featured in real estate blogs.
 People like Ryan Serhant, Josh Flagg, and others all have their own name recognition apart from their brokerage, and you should develop your website with this in mind.

-See our review of the best free real estate CRMs for more information on Freshsales and other free CRMs you might want to check out.
+See our review of the best free real estate CRMs for more details.

 5. Create a Consistent Online Brand

 Creating a consistent online brand helps clients find you across platforms and establishes you as a professional.
 Clients now follow and interact with online realtors, look at their listings, and contact them through various social media outlets, so it is important that you remember this as you post photos, video, and content.

 Some of the best tips for creating a successful real estate agent brand online are: